Rosa rubiginosa: Distribution and habitat

 Rosa rubiginosa is native to most of Europe with the exception of the extreme north (above 61°N), where it inhabits pastures and thorny bushes from the montane to the subalpine floor, with a sunny, continental climate.
 It is somewhat rare, with isolated specimens near roads and pastures frequented by cattle.
 Its presence is doubtful in western Asia.
 In Southern Europe it lives in higher altitudes, usually 1000 to 1700 m.
 In Portugal it is classified as Critically Endangered and is restricted to the Serra da Estrela range.

 Cultivation and uses

 In addition to its pink flowers, it is valued for its scent and the hips that form after the flowers and persist well into the winter.
-Graham Thomas recommends that it should be planted on the south or west side of the garden so that the fragrance will be brought into the garden on warm, moist winds.
-A specimen without any scent, and blush to white flowers may be the closely related fieldbriar, Rosa agrestis.

-The tea made from the hips of this rose is very popular in Europe and elsewhere, where it is considered a healthy way for people to get their daily dose of vitamin C and other nutrients.
-A cup of rosehip tea will provide the minimum daily adult requirement of vitamin C. During World War II the British relied on rose hips and hops as the sources for their vitamins A and C. It was a common British wartime expression to say that: "We are getting by on our hips and hops."
+During World War II, the British relied on rose hips and hops as presumed sources of vitamins A and C, leading to the British wartime expression: "We are getting by on our hips and hops."

-In Tunisia, natural flower water is produced from its flowers.

-In Chile and Argentina, where it is known in Spanish as "Rosa Mosqueta", it is cultivated to produce marmalades and cosmetic products, and has escaped into the wild in and near the Andes.